Chance The Rapper is a bonafide celebrity.

 Yeah, Chance is incredibly talented and could’ve gone the conventional route of signing with a label, producing great music, then selling it all, but he wanted to bet on himself.
 If he could build up a loyal following of people interested in Chance himself, not just his music, he’d be able to monetize it in on his own terms.

-He’d also be able to take a much larger cut than the traditional artist would selling albums.
+He’d also be able to take a much larger cut than the traditional artist would sell albums.
 As Future of Music found, most artists are only seeing 5% to 15% of each sale.
 Everybody wants their cut, leaving the artist with far less than they probably deserve.

 So now the question is this…